 Grassi Lakes Trailhead

-The trailhead for Grassi Lakes is 2 km past the Canmore Nordic Center at the Canmore reservoir.
-There is a decent-sized parking lot with enough room for about 50 vehicles, but this parking lot fills up quickly on the weekends.
+The trailhead for Grassi Lakes is 2 km past the Canmore Nordic Center at the Canmore Reservoir.
+There is a decent-sized parking lot with enough room for about 100 vehicles, but this parking lot fills up quickly on the weekends.

-When the parking lot is full on weekends, you’ll find rows of cars along the road and uphill parked on the Smith Dorrien Highway.
-If it’s this busy, we’d recommend hiking somewhere else around Canmore or Kananaskis, but it’s hard to deny the appeal to the trail.
+When the parking lot is full on weekends, you’ll find rows of cars along the road and uphill parked on the Smith Dorrien Highway, and there’s an extra parking area at the end of Ken Ritchie Way.
+If both these lots are busy, we’d recommend hiking somewhere else around Canmore or Kananaskis, but it’s hard to deny the appeal to the Grassi Lakes trail, especially for the ease.
+It’s truly an accessible trail year round, perfect for families.

-From the parking lot, a wide gravel trail that is well maintained leads up the lakes.
-It’s a gradual uphill climb that is easy enough for most to climb.
-However, it is a 200-meter climb, so don’t be surprised if you start to warm as you make your way to the lakes.
+From the parking lot, a wide, well-maintained gravel trail leads up to the lakes.
+It’s a gradual uphill climb that is easy for most.
+However, it is a 200-meter climb, so don’t be surprised if you start to warm up as you make your way to the lakes.

 The first section of the trail is a nice walk in the woods and doesn’t offer much for views.
-That doesn’t last for long, and eventually, the trail opens up to some nice views down to the Bow Valley and Ha Ling Peak above.
-On the way up to the two shallow lakes, there are a few viewpoints that offer wonderful panoramic views of the town of Canmore down below.
+That doesn’t last for long, and eventually, the trail opens up to some lovely views down to the Bow Valley and Ha Ling Peak above.
+On the way up to the two shallow lakes, a few viewpoints offer wonderful panoramic views of the town of Canmore down below.

-Both lakes have a trail that circumnavigated them, so we like to walk around in a figure-eight loop.
+Both lakes have a trail that circumnavigates them, so we like to walk around in a figure-eight loop.
 Several trails branch off from the trails.
-One leads up further up towards Whiteman’s pond and the Smith Dorrien Highway.
+One leads up towards Whiteman’s Pond and the Smith Dorrien Highway.
 It provides some views over the lakes and more views of the Bow Valley.

-For the more adventurous and locals, there are several rock faces popular for rock climbing.
+For the more adventurous and locals, several rock faces are popular for rock climbing.
 Routes are pretty easy to find with a large number of bolts in place.
 However, please take this area seriously.
 A woman lost her life two years ago bouldering.

 The hike is a short 2km (4km round trip) jaunt that climbs a slight hill at an elevation of 250m.
-You should expect to take around two hours for the hike as the lakes are gorgeous and nice to explore for a little while.
-Although, it could easily be done in an hour.
+You should expect to take around 1.5 – 3 hours total for the hike as the lakes are gorgeous and nice to explore for a little while.
+Although, if you’re really moving and not stopping for photos, etc, the Grassi Lakes hike could easily be done in 1 to 1.5 hours (round trip).

 The vast majority of hikes and easy scrambles in the Rockies, you’ll find us in our trusty Salomon Speedcross.